MM-Mamunn/BusManagementSystem-FrontEnd/README.md

 ```
 npm install vite
 ```
-Now,run the "Final_project" project to localhost by the
+Now,run the "Final_project" project to localhost by the command
 ```
-command "npm run dev
+npm run dev
 ```
 you're ready to use the.